EarthlingInteractive/ChangeItLater/README.md

 the norm.
 A good example of this is principle in action is the 'router'.
 Most MVC frameworks provide a router object that you configure, which in turn calls your controllers to handle requests.
-Routers in Nife-based framework are simply application-defined classes.
+Routers in Phrebar-based apps are simply application-defined classes.

 90% of REST services are doing simple CRUD operations, the behavior of which can be entirely defined by: